Relive the 90s Fashion Decade With These 85 Iconic Trends

 Gwyneth Paltrow’s 90s slip dress; Courtney Love’s 90s slip dress; Kate Moss & Naomi Campbell in luxurious slip-style dresses.

-Launched as an ‘underwear-as-outerwear’ kind of garment, the slip dress became popular towards the end of the nineties decade.
+Launched as an ‘underwear-as-outerwear’ garment, the slip dress became popular towards the end of the nineties decade.

-Made from layered chiffon, polyester satins, or charmeuse trimmed with lace, the slip dress exemplifies the minimalist and relaxed vibe of those times.
+Made from layered chiffon, polyester satins, or charmeuse trimmed with lace, the slip dress exemplifies those time’s minimalist and relaxed vibe.

 90s Fashion Flannel Shirts - nineties flannel shirts - 1990 flannel shirts